Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 2 November 2024 21.23.44 UTC
+- WIB: Sabtu, 2 November 2024 22.26.31 UTC
-- WITA: Sabtu, 2 November 2024 22.23.44 UTC
+- WITA: Sabtu, 2 November 2024 23.26.31 UTC
-- WIT: Sabtu, 2 November 2024 23.23.44 UTC
+- WIT: Minggu, 3 November 2024 00.26.31 UTC

 Kutipan Inspiratif:
-"We have more media than ever and more technology in our lives.
-It's supposed to help us communicate, but it has the opposite effect of isolating us."
+"Nothing is more memorable than a smell.
+One scent can be unexpected, momentary and fleeting, yet conjure up a childhood summer beside a lake in the mountains."

-Kategori: technology
+Kategori: nature